sagemath/trac_to_gh/Issue 9774.md

 # Issue 9774: lcalc should make a .dll file on Cygwin instead of .so file

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/9775

 Original creator: mhansen